Jumping Jazz Cats

 The rodent has a very specific way of calculating where it should go.
 First off, there are multiple target points scattered around the current level.
 The rodent then keeps those points in memories and has multiple conditions to check to decide which point will be chosen.
 If there is a point directly in front of it, it will prioritize that point and move to it.
 If not, it’s going to check point approximatelly in front of it and chose a random point that meets those condition.
 To avoid the rodent picking a point on the other side of a wall, which requires to go around, potentially needing to go accross the entire level to get to it, I’ve added a last condition that checks to see if the travel distance is under a certain amount.
 If the rodent ends up not finding a target, it will simply pick a random point and continues it’s way.

-The explanation above only explains the basics of it’s movement system.
-The players don’t affect the rodent.
-That’s why I’ve added more conditions related to how the game is going for each player.
-There is a system called the luck system, where each player has points assingned to them depending if they are performing well or not.
+There’s a system called the luck system, where each player has points assigned to them depending if they are performing well or not.
 Lucky players means they are scoring less points and unlucky players the opposite.
 I’ve integrated this system with the rodent.
 So lucky players will have a better chance having the rodent in their posession.
 The way it works is that it calculates which type of player is nearest, lucky or unlucky.
 If it’s unlucky, it will pick a point away from the player and speed up, making it harder to catch.
 If a lucky player is near, it will either speed up towards them or slow down, depending if the lucky player is behind or in front of the AI.

 Solo Trials

 I’ve added a few things to the single player mode of this game.
-One of those were the different cinematics depending on the floor and saving the progress so they are not played again each time you change floor.
+The biggest change was to have different cinematics playing depending on the floor the player is heading and saving the progress so they are not played again each time they change floor.

-There is a data-table present in the project for easy access for the artist to change the scene and level sequence depending on which floor the player would arrive via a tunnel travelling mechanic.
+There is a data-table present in the project for easy access for artists and designers to change the scene depending on which floor the player would arrive via a tunnel travelling mechanic.
 I’ve added a check to that tunnel to see if the player is travelling towards the new floor and would trigger the event if it’s true.
-Once the cinematic is finished, it would save that cinematic as triggered and never play again unless the save files is deleted.
+Once the cinematic is finished, it would save that cinematic as triggered and never play again unless of course the save file is reset.

 It’s a small change, but enough to make the game feel more polished.